 Sea Moss Benefits For Hair and Skin

 Additionally, seaweeds are making a big impact on areas of life and research that some of us may not know about.
-Having anti-viral, anti-bacterial, anti-microbial, and anti-inflammatory properties which promote skin repair, seaweed seem to hold the key to hope for a lot of people.
+Having anti-viral, anti-bacterial, anti-microbial, and anti-inflammatory properties which promote skin repair, seaweed seems to hold the key to hope for a lot of people.
+2 3 4 5

 I used to get quite a lot of acne around my chin.
 Since using sea moss gel this has reduced significantly.
 Being a source of zinc and organified silver, this has also been the source of some great properties for helping to reduce the presence of acne.